 The Endocannabinoid system (ECS) is a natural regulator of bodily functions, including mood, appetite, memory, etc. There is virtually no physiological process not affected by it.
-It is therefore, awe inducing to realize the ECS was totally unknown to scientists and doctors just one generation ago.
-The endocannabinoid system was discovered by Raphael Mechoulam, an Israeli organic chemist and professor of Medicinal Chemistry at the Hebrew University of Jerusalem.
+It is, therefore, awe-inducing to realize the ECS was totally unknown to scientists and doctors just one generation ago.

 The name Endocannabinoid System is derived from the fact that bodies of complex animals hold natural chemicals that resemble the activity of tetrahydrocannabinol (THC).
 THC is the cannabinoid that is the main psychoactive component of Cannabis.
 Regardless of the importance of the ECS in regulating the human body’s biochemistry and physiology, knowledge of the system remains limited among scientists.

 The endocannabinoid system is responsible for regulating so many of our bodily functions.
 It warns and protects our body when aid is needed.
 Here is a list of all of the bodily functions it protects and regulates:

 There are also two primary cannabinoid receptors.
 These are CB1 and CB2 receptors.
 CB1 is best known as the neuromodulatory receptor in the brain.
 CB1 is where THC exerts its effects on short-term memory, pain, emotion, hunger, etc. CB1 is actually the most plentiful G-protein coupled receptor in our brain which is why it is so important.